jetjodh/Comfy-WaveSpeed/README.md

 **NOTE**: `torch.compile` might not be able to work with model offloading well, you could try passing `--gpu-only` when launching your `ComfyUI` to disable model offloading.

-**NOTE**: `torch.compile` does not work on Windows offcially, you should not use this node if you are facing these issues, or search on Google to find out how to make it work.
+**NOTE**: `torch.compile` does not work on Windows offcially, you should not use this node if you are facing this problem, or search on Google to find out how to make it work.

 ![Usage of Enhanced `torch.compile`](./assets/usage_compile.png)